How Do I Get Started?

 What should I bring to my first class?
 Do I need to buy anything?

-Wear form fitting workout clothes for your first class for Jiu Jitsu and Boxing, preferably shorts or leggins with no pockets where toes or fingers can get caught on.
+Wear form fitting workout clothes for your first class for Jiu Jitsu and Boxing, preferably shorts or leggings with no pockets where toes or fingers can get caught on.
+Bring sandals to wear off the mats.
 For boxing and MMA we have gloves you can borrow.
 If you decide to sign up, you will eventually need:

 For Jiu Jitsu